How much should we pay an artist for a mural?

 What kind of maintenance do murals need?

 This is an ongoing concern.
 To reduce the risk of potential deterioration, start with a well prepared wall (fixing, cleaning, and priming.)
 If painting on brick, it is a good idea to some exposed brick unpainted to allow moisture to escape.
 Wash murals to protect from pollution (gentle washing only should be done by a professional.)
 Monitor regularly.
 Create a maintenance fund for more major repairs.
-Always ask the original artist first if repairs are need.
+Always ask the original artist first if repairs are needed.